AfricasVoices/Project-ICRAF/README.md

 # Project ICRAF
-An Data pipeline for the ICRAF project.
+A Data pipeline for the ICRAF project.

 This pipeline fetches all project data from a Rapid Pro instance, and processes it to produce CSV files suitable for downstream analysis.